peer-open-source/xara-docs/source/user/manual/model/nodes/fixX.rst

 fixX
 ^^^^

-This command is used to construct multiple homogeneous single-point boundary constraints for all nodes whose x-coordinate lies within a specified distance from a specified coordinate.
+This command is used to construct multiple homogeneous single-point boundary constraints for all nodes whose :math:`x`-coordinate lies within a specified distance from a specified coordinate.

 .. function:: fixX $x (ndf $ConstrValues) <-tol $tol>